Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Discussion

 \subsection{Contrasting PCNNs with grey-box models}

 Since PCNNs are heavily inspired from classical RC models, we can derive them as a specific form of grey-box models, as detailed in Appendix~\ref{app: contrast}, written as follows:

-where $z$ represents the state of the system, $u$ the control inputs, $w^1$ uncontrollable ones, and $\xi$ is a disturbance model computed as a function $m$ of the rest of the uncontrollable inputs $w^2$.
+where $z$ represents the state of the system, $u$ the control\nText{lable} inputs, $w^1$ uncontrollable ones, and $\xi$ is a disturbance model computed as a function $m$ of the rest of the uncontrollable inputs $w^2$.
 The main structural difference between Equation~(\ref{equ: final RC inspired}) and classical grey-box formulations is the impact of the disturbance $\xi$, which appears both with and without a lag of one in the state update function.
 Traditional approaches generally first forget about the unknown disturbance $\xi$ to identify $A$, $B_u$, and $B_{w^1}$, and then fit a disturbance model to the residuals, e.g. using Gaussian Processes \cite{hewing2019cautious}.

 Despite the similarity with classical grey-box models, PCNNs are fundamentally different both in terms of philosophy and training procedure.
 Firstly, the linear evolution of the state $z$ captures the main dynamics of grey-box models, including the impact of control inputs, and the nonlinear disturbance $\xi$ corrects them to match the data.
 On the other hand, in PCNNs, the main (unforced) dynamics $D$ are processed by nonlinear NNs, while the linear energy accumulator $E$ adjusts the predictions according to the controllable inputs and known disturbances, i.e. heat losses.

 Secondly, contrary to classical techniques modeling the disturbance $\xi$ as a separate process, all the parameters of PCNNs are trained simultaneously over the entire prediction horizon -- PCNNs are multi-step-ahead models -- and in an end-to-end fashion to capture dependencies between $D$ and $E$, leveraging automatic BPTT.